April 7, 2014

-About two miles dead east of Bear Island, smack in the middle of Leech and due north from Trappers is a 100 yard stretch of land called Pelican Island.
+About two miles dead west of Bear Island, smack in the middle of Leech and due north from Trappers is a 100 yard stretch of land called Pelican Island.
 As you learned in a previous post, Pelican island is where most of Leech’s cormorants nest.
 Pelican is a protected nature reserve and nesting ground for thousands and thousands of birds, including pelicans, sea gulls and the cormorants.
 It is surrounded by large rocks, so you won’t be able to get your boat within a hundred yards.
 Humans are not allowed on Pelican Island: just birds.

 Traders Bay, Agency Narrows